 An El Paso, Texas native, Mexican-American Baritone Luis Alejandro Orozco has been praised for his “voluminous baritone and beautiful legato.”

 During the summer of 2018, Luis appeared as Escamillo in Carmen with Mill City Summer Opera, and traveled across Russia in a concert tour honoring Bernstein.
-His 2018-2019 season begins with his Arizona Opera company debut, singing El Payador in Maria de Buenos Aires.
-He joins both Opera Santa Barbara and Anchorage Opera as Marcello in La bohème, and returns to the role of Riolobo in Florencia en el Amazonas with Pensacola Opera.
+His 2018-2019 season began with his Arizona Opera company debut, singing El Payador in Maria de Buenos Aires.
+He joined both Opera Santa Barbara and Anchorage Opera as Marcello in La bohème, and returned to the role of Riolobo in Florencia en el Amazonas with Pensacola Opera.

 Luis began the 2017-2018 season with Mill City Summer Opera as El Payador in Maria de Buenos Aires, a role which also marked his debut with Nashville Opera and the Fort Worth Opera.
 He also made his debut with San Diego Opera as Riolobo in Florencia en el Amazonas, and returned to Syracuse Opera as Escamillo in Carmen, Anchorage Opera as Hannah before in As One, and New Orleans Opera as El Payador in Maria de Buenos Aires.